nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 The device is acutely unassuming.
 It's design aesthetic is minimalist and modern (to whatever extent I understand those things) -- bordering on industrial -- and because the context shares those same aesthetic principles the photo booth blends into it's surroundings seamlessly, as though by (no doubt mistaken) intention.
 In no way does it draw attention to itself nor is it's purpose apparent, which is a curious decision given it's entire reason for being depends upon engaging users.

-As if to illustrate that point, I spent the better part of an hour standing behind and off to one side waiting for people to engage with the photo booth and during that time the device only drew the attention of three separate individuals.
+As if to illustrate that point, I spent the better part of an hour standing behind and off to one side waiting for people to engage with the photo booth and during that time the device only drew the attention of three individuals (separate from the individuals I filmed below).
 It's worth mentioning while the device is located indoors in what might be considered a pseudo-public space, my observation took place during the Tribeca Television Festival, during which there was was a significant amount of foot traffic.

 This is the user flow: